louiswho/housing-selection/CONTRIBUTING.md

 + add a detailed summary of your issue.

 ## license
-__housing-forecast__ is licensed under the terms of the [MIT License](https://github.com/revaturecloud/housing-forecast/blob/master/LICENSE).
+__housing-selection__ is licensed under the terms of the [MIT License](https://github.com/revaturecloud/housing-selection/blob/master/LICENSE).